The 1969-D Kennedy Half Dollar was the last of the silver-clad half dollar struck in quantity for circulation.

 Gilroy Roberts’ initials are located on the truncation line of Kennedy’s bust, above the “WE” on the bottom right side of the coin.

 Roberts’ assistant Frank Gasparro designed the reverse.
 He based the eagle on the presidential coat of arms from the Seal of the President of the United States, which itself is based on the obverse of the Great Seal of the United States.
 The presidential seal in its current form was finalized by President Harry S. Truman in 1945, though the number of stars on the seal (and hence the coin) went from 48 to 50 as the states of Alaska and Hawaii entered the Union.

 The heraldic eagle’s wings and legs are spread in four directions.
-The left talon (viewer’s right) holds a bunch of arrows, a symbol of war, while the right claw (viewer’s left) holds an olive branch, symbol of peace.
+The left talon (viewer’s right) holds a bunch of arrows, a symbol of war, while the right claw (viewer’s left) holds an olive branch, a symbol of peace.
 It is tradition to have the eagle face one side or the other relative to national circumstances at the time of striking; in this instance, the eagle faces towards the olive branch despite America’s involvement in Vietnam and other conflicts around the world.

 Frank Gasparro’s initials (“FG”) are located between the eagle’s left leg and its tail feathers.

 A Union shield covers the eagle’s breast.
 Vertical bars representing the 13 red and white stripes of the American flag run down most of its face, the stripes representing the original 13 colonies of the United States.
 The top of the shield (a horizontal band otherwise known in heraldry as a chief) features no stars.